xianyuanliu/CTAN/README.md

 pip install -r requirements.txt
 ```

-Run CTAN for EPIC-8, ADL-7 and GTEA_KITCHEN-6 respectively
+Run CTAN on EPIC-8, ADL-7 and GTEA_KITCHEN-6 respectively
 (For more domains, please edit the yaml files in `./configs`)

 ```